 For more information on the tourism spots in Barlig, you may read this article, Top Ten Places to Visit in Barlig.

 For your information needs:

-If you need further information that may help in setting up your itinerary to Mt Amuyao, simply ask them on the comment section below.
+If you need further information that may help in setting up your itinerary to Mt Amuyao, simply ask them in the comment section below.
+It takes a day or two for us though to be able to reply on your query.
 You can also message us on our facebook page namely, Daniel’s Eco-Travels.
 I will be more than glad and willing to answer them whenever I can:)

 You may also message the tourism office on their facebook page called, Barlig Tourism.
-Or contact Mr. Jess Valdez, Acting Tourism Officer, through his no: 0995 362 6488 or email him at firstname.lastname@example.org.
+Or contact Ms. Jansen Focad, Tourism Officer, through her no: 09264004717.